Our governing body is chaired by Dr Tim Spicer.

 Jane is a board member of Hafad, a not for profit organisation run by disabled people for disabled people and their carers.
 She is also an active member of the Hammersmith and Fulham HealthWatch Local Committee.
 She lives in Hammersmith and Fulham.×

 Philip has a background as a chartered accountant and management consultant with 20 years senior experience within the financial services sector.
-Philip retired nine years ago and now holds a range of Non-executive and trustee roles in the public and voluntary sector.
-Philip is chair of the Audit Committee for Central London, Hammersmith & Fulham, Hounslow and West London CCGs.×
+Philip retired 14 years ago and now holds a range of Non-executive and trustee roles in the public and voluntary sector including Chair of a drug and alcohol Charity and a large primary school.
+Philip has been a non-executive within the NHS for the past 11 years and is currently chair of the Audit Committee for Central London, Hammersmith & Fulham, Hounslow and West London CCGs and was previously Chair of Ealing Primary Care Trust.×

 Dr Amy Wilson was born in Cardiff in 1981.
 She studied Medicine at New College Oxford and University College London before graduating in 2007.
 Since then she has worked in and around the Hammersmith and Fulham area both in hospitals, building relationships with local clinicians and in General Practice having qualified from the Riverside scheme as a GP in 2014.
 She currently works as a salaried GP at the Lillie Road Surgery in Fulham and with the Planned Care team at Hammersmith and Fulham CCG.
 As part of her role with the Governing Body she will be sitting on the Quality Patient Safety and Risk Committee.×